 20 8-inch flour tortillas

-1½ pounds Cabot Extra Sharp Cheddar, grated (about 5 cups)
+1½ pounds Cabot Extra Sharp Cheddar or Cabot 1 Year Cheddar, grated (about 5 cups)

 1½ pounds Cabot Monterey Jack, grated (about 5 cups)